robin-cls/fcollections/docs/getting_started.md

 list(ds.variables)
 ```

-Each implementation has its own filters that can be displayed with the ``query``
+Each implementation has its own filters.
+By order of availability, the user
-method help or in the {doc}`../api` documentation of the implementation.
+should consult:

+- The ``Query overview`` section of the implementation's ``Documentation`` (see the [catalog](implementations/catalog))
+- The API documentation of the implementation's method (see the [catalog](implementations/catalog))
+- The prompted help displayed in a jupyter notebook or Python interpreter

 ```{code-cell}
 :tags: [hide-output]